-You audit your content.
-Half your articles are 3+ years old.
-Many reference tools that have changed radically — “ChatGPT” articles from when the model was GPT-3.5, “Vercel deployment” articles from when their UI looked nothing like today’s, “Tailwind v2” articles when v4 is current.
-They still rank — some still drive traffic — but readers click, see outdated info, and bounce.
+You audit your content and half of it is 3+ years old.
+Many articles reference tools that have since changed radically: “ChatGPT” guides from the GPT-3.5 era, “Vercel deployment” walkthroughs with a UI that no longer exists, “Tailwind v2” tutorials when v4 is current.
+They still rank, some still pull traffic, but readers click, see outdated info, and bounce.

 Ordered by hit rate, highest first.